 Five Marvel Villains You've Probably Never Heard Of

-For the most part, they are a little better than the “every man” with a working moral compass.
+Heroes are easy to write.
+For the most part, they are a little better than the “every man,” with a working moral compass.
 They usually have a physique that would take years building in a weight room.
 The package comes with a love interest, a job, one defining personality asset, and a mission statement.
-Unless he’s Tony Stark or Reed Richards, he’s probably not rich – so he has a lot of the same problems that the average joe has.
+Unless he’s Tony Stark or Reed Richards, he’s probably not rich, so he has a lot of the same problems that the average joe has.

 On top of his ambitions, he’s an arrogant butt-hole with a face that would make you vomit.